pirainogi/comp_sci/Grokking_Algos/Graphs.md

   * node holds data
   * edge connects 2 nodes
 * two nodes that are directly connected are called _neighbors_
+* directed graph
+  * the relationships are either one way or two way (but they have directions)
+  * in a one-way relationship, node1 can be neighbors with node2 but not the opposite
+* undirected graph
+  * relationships are always two way and both nodes are each other's neighbor

 ## Implementation
+* you could also use a hash instead of a map (map prevents duplicates)
 ```JS
 class Graph {